RlleyC/real-time-stock-app/README.md

 Let me know if you'd like any adjustments or additions to this!

-# Stock Tracker Program
+# real-time-stock-app

 ## Intent of the Program

-The **Stock Tracker Program** allows users to track top stock gainers and losers from a selected stock list, retrieve historical stock data, and view trends.
-This tool helps users monitor market changes by displaying the top 20 S&P 500 stock symbols with their current price movements and percentage changes over time.
+The **real-time-stock-app** allows users to track top stock gainers and losers from the S&P 500, retrieve historical stock data, and view trends.
+This tool helps users monitor market changes by displaying the top 20 Large Market Cap S&P 500 stock symbols with their current price movements and percentage changes over time.
 Users can specify the time period for the stock data and dynamically update the top gainers and losers based on real-time data.
 Additionally, users can input a single stock symbol to fetch detailed data on that specific stock.

 ## Features
+- Uses yfinance for free stock integration
-- Display of top 20 S&P 500 stocks.
+- Display the top 20 S&P 500 stocks for the selected time period.
 - View of top gainers and top losers, based on percentage change.
 - Historical stock data retrieval (current price, high, low, volume).
 - Customizable time periods (1d, 3d, 10d, 30d, etc.).
 - Responsive interface with real-time updates.
-- Option to input a single stock symbol to track its data.
+- Option to input a single stock symbol to view its data.

 ## Prerequisites